COLSSolc/backend-master-lokdonSKI/README.md

 The proposed algorithm comes with a powerful wrapping mechanism.
 That’s what makes it possible to be used as an exchange channel in the order of PKI public and private key.
 However, the school of thought defers from the popular opinion of Shortest Vector Problem (SVP) associated with the current lattice basis solution for cryptography.
 It is deduced from the research that open knight tour on a lattice face is a harder NP problem than the notion of SVP [5].
 It cannot be solved by a quantum computer as long as the matrix is equal and greater than 16 for the columns as well as the rows: Given a matrix in column major (c,r), where a full rank is n x d. let n = d.
 It follows that { c>=16=<r }.

 Note: The point closest to the chosen vector in SVP is orthogonal to all other points of interest.
 Finding the shortest path is the reason why this problem is of interest to cryptographers.
 This can never be deducted with certainty needed for integer mathematics.
-In lattice ‘A’ the periodicity is very clear more so, all points sought to determine the shortest vector path are orthogonal.
-Now, look very closely at lattice ‘B’.
-The periodicity is also clear as the denoted impression in A. Although the bases are replaced by numbers just like a matrix would have within.
+In lattice diagram ‘A’ fig. 1.0 the periodicity is very clear more so, all points sought to determine the shortest vector path are orthogonal.
+Now, look very closely at lattice diagram ‘B’ fig. 2.0 The periodicity is also clear as the denoted impression in ‘A’.
+Although the bases are replaced by numbers just like a matrix would have within.
 When the numbers or the lattice bases are rearranged.
 A measure of difficulty arises in a way the problem becomes harder.
 The path to finding the shortest vector is no longer a linear one.
 Or is it?
 By Pythagoras it still is.

 ![alt text](https://github.com/jumezurike/backend-master-lokdonSKI/blob/master/lattice_basis_demo.png)